 Electric shocks can happen in many ways, from mixing water and electricity inside the home (bathrooms and kitchens are especially vulnerable) or outside the home (a puddle near the garage or wires near the pool, etc.) to someone coming in contact with frayed cords or damaged outlets.
 Electrical shocks can be a life or death situation.

 Cut the power- If you are near the breaker panel, turn it off.
 If not, unplug the electricity source with a non-conductive object like a PVC pipe or a wooden broom handle.

 Don’t touch the person- While the electricity is on, do not touch the person as you risk getting shocked.
 Once the electricity is off, follow these medical steps immediately.

 Call 911- Call emergency services and get help as quickly as possible.

 Fallen power lines are hazardous, and you should avoid them if you can, but if they are in your path or near your house, you need to know what to do.

 Stay at least 35 feet away- A fallen electrical line may be live even if it doesn’t give off sparks.
 To avoid any accidents stay at least 35 feet from the power line.
 Also, avoid anything that may conduct electricity, such as puddles or metal gates.

 Don’t touch anything the line is touching- Be safe and avoid contact with anything, even a tree, the line is touching.

 Alert emergency services- Let the power company know as soon as possible about the problem.

 An electrical emergency can be a life-threatening situation, and you want an expert to handle it.
 Hire Penny Electric to address any potentially dangerous electrical issues in your home or business.
-Call for a free quote at 702-279-6040 or click here to contact us.
+Contact us today for a free quote at 702-279-6040.